 Here, we see a patient with right ptosis, slight right hypotropia in primary position, and limitation of movement in the left field of the right inferior oblique.
 The remaining ocular and neurologic exam was unremarkable (including no findings of myasthenia gravis).
 This patient was diagnosed with right Brown syndrome with abnormal head posture and congenital ptosis.

 Brown syndrome is caused by a tight superior oblique tendon that causes restriction of inferior oblique field by preventing the eye from elevating upwards.
 Brown syndrome can be either congenital or acquired; congenital forms tend to be asymptomatic due to compensatory mechanisms.

-In the accompanying 14 min. video featuring Dr. Paul Freund, Assistant Professor at Dalhousie University in Halifax, you will learn:
+In this 13-minute video featuring Dr. Paul Freund, Assistant Professor at Dalhousie University in Halifax, you will learn:

 Neuro Coach Tip

 Not every non-cranial nerve palsy motility defect is myasthenia gravis or thyroid eye disease; it is important to avoid anchoring and availability biases when making clinical decisions.

 Not receiving our tips yet?
 Subscribe to receive them straight to your inbox.